rlugojr/linkurious-enterprise-manual/Searching/Search A Node.md

 ![the search bar](https://dl.dropboxusercontent.com/s/666kdazm4s8z30g/17.png?dl=0)

 Simply type what you are looking for.
-You will see a list of suggestions that match your search.
+You will see the list of suggestions that match your search.

 ![search results](https://dl.dropboxusercontent.com/s/54xtsrpu9vu4dqe/18.png?dl=0)